 There are a number of methods to give skin a healthier appearance by gently removing the outermost layer, allowing new, regenerated skin to emerge.
 A chemical peel involves using chemicals to remove an outer layer of skin in order to reveal healthy, youthful skin underneath.
-There are a number of chemical peel options to choose from, with the most common ones being Jessner peels, TCA peels, VI Peels and glycolic acid peels.
+There are a number of chemical peel options to choose from, with the most common ones being Jessner peels, TCA peels, Melange Peels and glycolic acid peels.
 Learn more about these four popular chemical peels to help you choose the one that is right for you.

 The Jessner peel is named after the doctor who pioneered the procedure over 100 years ago.
 The peel is a combination of various chemicals and is used to treat conditions such as age spots, acne, melasma and photoaging.